GoogleCloudPlatform/cluster-toolkit/docs/tutorials/wrfv3/spack-wrfv3.md

   cluster
 * Tear down the cluster

+Estimated time to complete:
+The tutorial takes 2 hr. to complete,
+of which 1.5 hr is for installing software
+(without cache).

+> **_NOTE:_** With a complete Spack cache, the tutorial takes 30 min.

 ## Select a Project

 Select a project in which to deploy an HPC cluster on Google.